SAP-archive/dbr-tool/USER_GUIDE.md

 $ export CLIENT_ID=<setme>
 $ export CLIENT_SECRET=<setme>

-$ bin/dbr restore --env us-prod --client hybris.product --dir tmp/hybris_product_backup
+$ bin/dbr restore --env us-prod --dir tmp/hybris_product_backup
 ```

 #### Configuration

-The configuration for restoration contains a list of types to be imported into the Document Backup.
+The configuration for restore process contains a list of types to be imported into the Document Backup.
 Each type's configuration holds an information about a client, tenant, type name and file name where the documents are stored.
 You can manipulate this file in order to selectively restore selected types.